 6 Faculty members (elected): 3 CAS (1 each from Humanities, Social Sciences, and Natural Sciences), 3 professional schools (no two from the same college or school).

 4 Faculty members (appointed): At-Large appointed by the Committee on Committees from CAS faculty.
-At least 2 at-large members shall be appointed each year from areas on the agenda for that year.
-For instance, if the BA/BS requirement is on the agenda, 2 at-large members shall be appointed from math and language.
-[Note: No two faculty members –elected and appointed –can be from the same department or professional schoo]
+At-large members shall be appointed each year who have interest and expertise related to areas on the agenda for that year as decided by the Council as described in 16. ]

 2 Undergraduate Students chosen in consultation with the ASUO

 1 Graduate Student with teaching experience chosen in consultation with the GTFF and GSA

-6 Ex Officio Administrative resource members (non-voting): Provost or designee, Registrar or designee, Vice Provost/Dean of Undergraduate Studies, Associate Vice Provost for Student Success, Associate Vice Provost from Office of the Provost, Teaching Engagement Program director.2 Ex Officio members from other elected committees (Voting): Committee on Courses chair, and Undergraduate Council chair or their designees.
+6 Ex Officio Administrative resource members (non-voting): Provost or designee, Registrar or designee, Vice Provost For Undergraduate Education and Student Success (or designee), Assistant Director for Research and Assessment (or designee), Director of Academic Advising (or designee), TEP Director or designee.

+2 Ex Officio members from other elected committees (Voting): Committee on Courses chair and Undergraduate Council chair, or their faculty designees.

 A quorum must be present for voting.
 A quorum shall consist of a majority of the voting faculty members on the council.